 The main components of arroz con gandules are rice and pigeon peas.
 The key to the delicious flavor of this and many Puerto Rican recipes is aromatic sofrito, a blend of green peppers, onion, garlic, sweet Caribbean peppers, and cilantro.

 Sofrito is the most essential ingredient in Puerto Rican cooking.
-Sazon seasoning& tomato paste gives the rice its distinctive color, and herbs like fresh oregano and bay leaves provide a fragrance that tops it off.
+Sazon seasoning& tomato paste give the rice its distinctive color, and herbs like fresh oregano and bay leaves provide a fragrance that tops it off.

 Equipment